 The expense associated with owning a home computer represents a significant barrier to broadband adoption.
 For low-income residents without the ability to purchase a home computer (or other device), a public computing center may be their only opportunity to access the internet.
 Further, public access to technology is necessary for community members who have little or no communication technology available in the home, need assistance to effectively use technology, or need to supplement connectivity at home or in schools.
-A community should have sufficient, free access to computers, internet service, wireless networks, and other communication technologies to support the needs of its residents.
-In addition, public computer centers should be in safe facilities with adequate levels of privacy, security, and accessibility for people with disabilities.
+A communication technologies to support the needs of its residents.
+In addition, public computer centers should be located in safe facilities with adequate levels of privacy, security, and accessibility for people with disabilities.
 Information regarding the availability and location of public computer centers should be widely disseminated.